superchromat/InfinityBike/README.md

 ## Installation
 To participate to this project, start by cloning the repository to a drive on your computer.
 You should get all the assets for the Unity program in the Infinity Bike folder and the Arduino Code in the ArduiBike folder.
-For the Arduino code to compile, you will have to include the SerialCommand library ( https://github.com/kroimon/Arduino-SerialCommand ).
 Don't have a bike/trainer or access to a 3D printer?
 You can easily build a small arduino circuit that fits on your desk.
 Alternatively, the Arduino inputs can be emulated with the keyboard by setting a flag in the Unity inspector.